Bruin-Entrepreneurs/main-2018/README.md

 ## Things To Do ##
-* FIX FAVICON AND OPEN GRAPH IMAGE
+* Yash: FIX FAVICON AND OPEN GRAPH IMAGE
-* MAILCHIMP: https://us7.admin.mailchimp.com/lists/dashboard/signup-forms?id=122265, go to lists
+* Yash: MAILCHIMP: https://us7.admin.mailchimp.com/lists/dashboard/signup-forms?id=122265, go to lists
+* Yash & Rahul: SEO
 * https://docs.google.com/document/d/1ZnTGz1vukLbLB00kToG-ZvBbLz6EcgVPX_KE8oWbi6Y/edit <br />
-* Yash and Cody are working on FaceBook Calendar for HomePage <br />
+* Cody:FaceBook Calendar for HomePage <br />
 * Rahul: Kill this website: http://bruin-entrepreneurs.herokuapp.com/
-* Marketing: marketing advertisement that our new website is up <br />
+* Everyone: Marketing: marketing advertisement that our new website is up <br />
-* General: Open graph image does not work <br />

 ### Website Coding Tips ###
 * Adding an <a> tag: if you are trying to set an <a> object to have a width and a height, you must give it the property "display: block".